Beat Box (SpotemGottem song): Background

 "Beat Box" was released in April 2020 as a standalone single.
 Prior to the release of the Pooh Shiesty remix, the original version of "Beat Box" had already accumulated over six million views on YouTube.
 By January 2021, the remix had garnered over 2.8 million streams on Spotify.
 It was aided by viral TikTok videos of its accompanying dance, the #JunebugChallenge, named after its creator, Junebug, a social media personality and digital creator.
 He posted his first #JunebugChallenge video to TikTok and Instagram on December 24, and continued posting a new video until it started going viral.
 The dance, as noted by HipHopDXs Marisa Mendez, involves "a spastic movement of your entire body in every and any random location you can find"; it includes flailing both arms, while leaning backwards and slightly limping.
 The dancing was described as "erratic".
 SpotemGottem embraced the dance, and met Junebug in January 2021.

 Composition and lyrics

 The production of "Beat Box" was described as containing "bass drums that taser your skin", with SpotemGottem delivering violent narratives about a shoot-out and how his draco is so loud, it "make a beat box".
-The songs's refrain, "Ready to get it started/Bitch, I got no sensе", was popularized in video clips on TikTok.
+The songs's refrain, "Ready to get it started/Bitch, I got no sense", was popularized in video clips on TikTok.
 The line, "Oh, he the plug, riding round with 4 bricks / Call me Kobe, 24 Kobe", sees SpotemGottem distorting his voice towards the end of the bar, similar to Playboi Carti's "baby" voice.
 "Beat Box 2" is essentially the same song, apart from the addition of Pooh Shiesty's verse.